Nagami Kumquat Tree

 • We ship via UPS Ground

-• If your order is placed after 9am on Monday it will likely ship the next week.
+• If your order is placed after 9am on Tuesday it will likely ship the next week.

 • Trees may need to be topped or pruned to fit in the box.